 SketchUp’s Match Photo feature has inspired many happy dances, because it enables you to

 Have you ever stuck a decal on a window or a wall?
-In SketchUp, sticking an image on a face is even easier than those decals, because digital images don’t wrinkle or trap air bubbles.
-Technically speaking, SketchUp enables you to import images that are already on your hard drive or grab images from Google Street View.
-If you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.
+In SketchUp, sticking an image on a face is even easier than those decals, because digital images don't wrinkle or trap air bubbles.
+Technically speaking, SketchUp enables you to import images that are already on your hard drive.
+When you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.

 To add detail and realism to your models, SketchUp enables you to paint materials on faces.
 Materials are essentially paints that have a color and optional texture (defined within an image file).
 For example, in the following figure, the roofing material has a blue color and a texture that simulates metal roofing.
 The siding and grass are also materials that have a color and texture.

 With colors, textures, and photos, you can add details that make a 3D model look realistic and complete: Colors are like paint.
 Textures add realistic materials, such as carpet, tile, grass, wood, glass, and anything else you can capture as a digital image.
 Photos can be pinned to your model (or just a face within it).
-In SketchUp’s Materials browser (Microsoft Windows) or Colors browser (Mac OS X), you find predefined colors and textures, which you can edit.
+In SketchUp’s Materials panel (Microsoft Windows) or Colors panel (macOS), you find predefined colors and textures, which you can edit.
 Or try mixing your own colors or creating a texture from a photo.

 When all you want is a material (such as brick, tile, or grass), importing a whole component from 3D Warehouse into your model can bloat the file with content you neither want nor need.
 Fortunately, you can download only the material.
 To find and download a component’s material directly in 3D Warehouse, follow these steps: